terkelg/zet/readme.md

 <p align="center"><b>JavaScript Set() as it should be.</b></p>

 ECMAScript 6 sets have no methods for computing the union (∪), intersection (∩) or difference (⊖).
 Zet is an extension of ES6 [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) with such features included.
 The API is similar to how sets work in [Python](https://docs.python.org/2/library/stdtypes.html#set).

-Additions to the default ECMAScript 6 set:
+**Additions to the default ECMAScript 6 set**
 - **∪** union
 - **∩** intersection
 - **-** difference/subtract